horeah/PyCmd/README.txt

     - complete names of environment variables, including pseudo-variables
     - complete wildcards
     - expand values of environment variables when completing
+    - support both '/' and '\' as path separators

  b.
 Command history
     - the history is persistent across PyCmd sessions
-    - one can search through the history (type a few filter characters, then Up/Down)
+    - one can search through the history (type a few filter characters/words, then Up/Down)
     - reordering is more intuitive than cmd's default strategy

  c.
 Command editing